Codecademy/docs/content/c-sharp/concepts/math-functions/terms/acos/acos.md

 ---
 Title: '.Acos()'
-Description: 'Returns the inverse cosine of the argument in radians.'
+Description: 'Returns the inverse cosine of the argument.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'